ESL pair work speaking activities

 This may seem slow, at first, but they’ll retain the language much more effectively and they can practice good English intonation (which is so different from many other languages).

-2. Act out a drama or role play
+2. Act out a drama or role-play

 This involves more action than just reading through a script.
 The students may or may not have prepared the words themselves—it’s up to you if you want them to draft a script together at some point.

 They could be improvising or repeating learned words.
 They could be moving around and acting things out.
 They could even be using props!
 But the one thing that they’re not doing is reading.
 Students love being active, and this could be a good follow-up activity to the previous one.
-This really takes the speaking to another level.
+This really takes speaking to another level.

-This could also be a very quick activity for in-class review of recent lessons.
+This could also be a very quick activity for an in-class review of recent lessons.
 For example, your students could quickly pair up and practice asking each other the time, complaining about the lateness of the bus or discussing something else involving vocabulary you’ve just been studying.

 3. Information gap